Bibliotheca universalis: Pandectae (1548)

 This contained thirty thousand topical entries.
 Each of these entries were cross-referenced to the appropriate author and book, arranged under headings and sub-headings, which were associated with various branches of learning.

 The Pandectae had nineteen sections, each devoted to a scholarly discipline and contained dedications to the best scholar printers of Gessner's time.
 He listed their publications and accomplishments.
 The planned scope of 21 books was never completed, since part 20 De re medica was never published, and part 21 De theologia Christiana was published separately as Partitiones theologicae in 1549.
 A further supplement Appendix bibliothecae containing additions previously published separately by Lycosthenes (1551) and Simmler (1555) appeared in 1555.

 Gessner made full use of any publishers' catalogues and booksellers' lists which were available in the 16th century that were printed when he was doing his research.
 These included use of printed catalogues supplied by firms like Aldus Manutius of Venice and Henri Estienne of Paris.

 Bibliotheca selecta (1593)

-Gessner's work, with its heterodox principles and advanced Protestant scholarship was a direct challenge to the authority of the Catholic Church which soon banned the work in the Index librorum prohibitorum.
-The Counter Reformation's response took another generation of Catholic scholarship to produce and appeared on the Vatican press in Rome in 1593 under the programmatic title, Bibliotheca selecta.
-This updated "Anti-Gessner" was assembled in 18 books covering the bibliography of the traditional scientific disciplines (Theology, 1-11, Law, 12, Philosophy, 13, Medicine, 14) and the liberal arts, 15–18, by the Mantuan Jesuit humanist and bibliographer Antonio Possevino.
+Gesner’s work, reflecting Protestant scholarship and principles, was soon placed on the Index librorum prohibitorum.
+In response, Catholic scholarship during the Counter-Reformation produced a major updated work in Rome under the programmatic title Bibliotheca selecta.
+This work was organized into eighteen books covering the bibliography of the traditional scientific disciplines (Theology, 1-11, Law, 12, Philosophy, 13, Medicine, 14) and the liberal arts, 15–18).
+It was compiled by the Mantuan Jesuit humanist and bibliographer Antonio Possevino.